nus-cs2103-AY2425S1/ip/docs/README.md

 ## Known issues

-1. using comma `,` in task description and note.
+1. Using comma `,` in task description and note.
 As the tasks data are stored with `,` delimiter, using `,` in task description or note will cause subsequent text to be lost or parsed as a note upon relaunching of app.
-As solving the problem requires the non-trivial task of reformating existing storage data, users are advised againsts using `,` in task description of notes.
+As solving the problem requires the non-trivial task of reformating existing storage data, users are advised againsts using `,` in task description of notes until future releases.
 Instead, keep task description short and include further information by utilising the `note` feature.